-Note: Prices may have fluctuated from the time of publication and some watches may be over $100.
-Also some models might be priced higher than $100 on international Amazon sites.
+Note: Prices may have fluctuated from the time of publication, and some watches may now be over $100.
+Also, some models might be priced higher than $100 on international Amazon sites.

 PROS: Front light button, long battery life, large rugged appearance